 It’s certainly true that you won’t find the scorching heat that’s typical of August, but the temperatures are high, and going to the beach or enjoying outdoor adventures is a common thing to do on the island.

-The sun is still enough to give you a fantastic suntan, but be careful.
-The sun is still quite strong and if you don’t use any USV protection, it could turn into a painful experience.
+The sun is still enough to give you a fantastic suntan but be careful, the sun rays are still quite strong and if you don’t use any USV protection, it could turn into a painful experience.

 At night, temperatures go down a bit making it absolutely pleasant, for instance, It’s possible to dine out by the sea without the need for a jacket.